MySQL 8 Full-Text Search Guide

 Optimising Performance for Large Datasets

-Table partitioning by date works well when most searches focus on recent content.
+Partitioning works well when most searches focus on recent content.
 By dividing the table into partitions by month or year, queries can skip older partitions that are unlikely to contain relevant results.
+This approach significantly reduces the data MySQL must scan for time-sensitive searches.

 CREATE TABLE blog_posts (